Top 13 Most Drastic Big Brand Logo Design Changes

 Apple’s original logo design, co-designed by Steve Jobs, depicted Sir Isaac Newton seconds away from revelation.
-It was complex to the point of being hard to look at, hence a quick switch (in 1976) to the beloved rainbow apple and the evolution to today’s sleek logo design.
+It was complex to the point of being hard to look at, hence a quick switch (in 1976) to the beloved rainbow apple and the evolution of today’s sleek logo design.

 When it came to logo design, the latter half of the 20th century marked a time of slimming down and simplification.
 IBM’s logo evolution reflects this trend — its current logo design dates back to 1972.